Back to Normal? Assessing the Effects of the Federal Reserve’s Quantitative Tightening [Job Market Paper]

 Abstract: This paper provides a quantitative evaluation of the effects of the direct credit controls that were used as a monetary policy tool by the Banca d'Italia from the mid-1970s to the early 1980s.
 By relying on archival data sources on monetary policy implementation and using a SVAR model with narrative identification, we estimate the effect of credit controls on output, prices and the trade balance, as well as on bank credit allocation across sectors.
 We find that credit controls had contractionary effects on output, which were overall qualitatively comparable with those obtained from shocks in the policy rate.
 However, credit policy was less effective at improving the external balance and credit ceilings actually raised prices due to supply-side tensions.
 These findings provide quantitative support for the view that credit policy tools, while effective as countercyclical instruments, proved less efficient than conventional monetary policy and created unintended economic distortions.
 Overall, this evidence suggests that policymakers gradually phased out these tools after a decade.

-Type, Size, and Instrument: A Model-Based Analysis of Fiscal Policy Rules (in progress), with M. Andrle, J. P. Ángel M., J. S. Corrales M. and A. Soler
+Credible Stabilizing Fiscal Policy: The Role of Macroframeworks (in progress), with M. Andrle, J. P. Ángel M., J. S. Corrales M. and A. Soler